Tessa1372/PIFuHD_3DRendering/README.md

 **Applications**
 The PIFuHD framework has significant applications in fields such as:

-Virtual Avatars: Creating digital avatars for gaming, virtual reality, and metaverse platforms.
+Virtual Avatars: Creating digital avatars for gaming, virtual reality, and metaverse platforms. <br>
-Clothing Design: Simulating how garments fit and drape over a human body.
+Clothing Design: Simulating how garments fit and drape over a human body. <br>
-Animation: Generating highly detailed 3D characters for movies, TV shows, and other media.
+Animation: Generating highly detailed 3D characters for movies, TV shows, and other media.<br>
-Medical Imaging: Reconstructing human anatomy for better visualization in healthcare.
+Medical Imaging: Reconstructing human anatomy for better visualization in healthcare.<br>
 Technical Details
-Input: Single 2D image of a human subject.
+Input: Single 2D image of a human subject.<br>
-Output: High-resolution 3D model of the subject.
+Output: High-resolution 3D model of the subject.<br>
-Stages: Coarse PIFu (low-resolution) followed by Fine PIFu (high-resolution).
+Stages: Coarse PIFu (low-resolution) followed by Fine PIFu (high-resolution).<br>
-Neural Networks: Multi-Layer Perceptrons (MLPs) for predicting 3D occupancy fields.
+Neural Networks: Multi-Layer Perceptrons (MLPs) for predicting 3D occupancy fields.<br>
-Training Data: The system is typically trained on large datasets of 2D images paired with their corresponding 3D models, allowing it to learn the mapping from 2D pixel data to 3D space.
+Training Data: The system is typically trained on large datasets of 2D images paired with their corresponding 3D models, allowing it to learn the mapping from 2D pixel data to 3D space.<br>
-Future Work